Back to School with TT

 Haworth in Bronte Country spy mission

-Tiptoe around the home of not one, not two but THREE authors – Charlotte Brontë, who wrote Jane Eyre; Emily Brontë, who wrote Wuthering Heights; and Anne Brontë, who wrote Agnes Grey and The Tenant of Wildfell Hall.
-Bonus points if you recognise the village as part of the set of The Railway Children film adaptation.
+Tiptoe around the home of not one, not two, but THREE authors – Charlotte Brontë, who wrote Jane Eyre, Shirley, Villette and The Professor; Emily Brontë, who wrote Wuthering Heights; and Anne Brontë, who wrote Agnes Grey and The Tenant of Wildfell Hall.
+Bonus points if you recognise the village as part of the set of the 1970 film adaptation of The Railway Children.

 Oxford City and Castle detective mystery